efemkay/obsidian-modular-css-layout/docs/multi-column/04-blank-callout.md

 - Creating floating picture with extensive caption
 - Creating side note without callout decoratives (like the background color and so on)
 - Invisible container for embedded images for a dashboard design
-- Invisble container to render things in Live Preview which normally need Reading View like List Columns/Grid/Card
+- Invisible container to render things in Live Preview which normally need Reading View like List Columns/Grid/Card

 ### How To Use / Basic Syntax